jnozzi/cocoadev.com/markdown/ChooseYourOwniPhoneURLScheme.md

 ----

-**x-infinitelabs-diceshaker:** -- A private URL scheme used by the Diceshaker application http://infinite-labs.net/diceshaker/ by General/EmanueleVulcano.
+**x-infinitelabs-diceshaker:** -- A private URL scheme used by the Diceshaker application http://infinite-labs.net/diceshaker/ by EmanueleVulcano.

 **Action: Posting a message**: This action is only available with Diceshaker 1.0.4 or later.
 When used, it will allow the user to roll dice in the Diceshaker application and return the result to the calling application.
 Diceshaker displays a "Send" and a "Cancel" message; both return to the calling application with an appropriate result.